 Enterprise Application Challenges

-The changing Traffic Pattern – Cloud traffic is at the crest of enterprise network.
+The changing Traffic Pattern – Cloud traffic is at the crest of an enterprise network.
 Nearly 90% of enterprises following an app-first approach are shifting from traditional IT infrastructure to multi-cloud architectures.
 This is helping enterprise IT to ensure reliable network performance and enforce security with nicety.
 And as applications move to cloud platforms (Amazon Web Services, Microsoft Azure, and Google Cloud Platform), networking teams are constantly challenged to help enterprises ensure applications are always available, scalable and protected, irrespective of their destination.

 Edge is becoming the new norm – As enterprises are using more add-on services at the branches, traditional hub and spoke model is becoming a challenge.
 But today, as traffic patterns are vastly changing.
-Increasing services like Biometric Authentication services, Microsoft Office 365, Point of Sale solutions etc, endpoints, devices and the surge of IIoT and IoT is causing latency, increasing bandwidth demands and making tough to compliant with world-wide privacy regulations, for example GDPR.
+Increasing services like Biometric Authentication services, Microsoft Office 365, Point of Sale solutions etc, endpoints, devices and the surge of IIoT and IoT is causing latency, increasing bandwidth demands and making tough to compliant with world-wide privacy regulations, for example, GDPR.
 Traditionally, this kind of network architecture is quite common among enterprise network teams.
-Traffic is sent first to the data centre or cloud services, and the central hub acts as the main decision maker.
+Traffic is sent first to the data center or cloud services, and the central hub acts as the main decision maker.
 But sending all traffic to the central hub today creates bad user and customer experience due to high network latency.
 Secondly, using MPLS, networking teams end up paying a high cost of bandwidth and CTO takes a hit on his Capex and Opex expenditure!

-End to End visibility – Enterprises optimize several applications today on daily basis.
+End to End visibility – Enterprises optimize several applications today on a daily basis.
 From video conferencing to Microsoft Office 365 or Tally, you name it, and there’s an app for everything.
-Failure of any of these applications can have serious consequences on day to day business operations.
+Failure of any of these applications can have serious consequences on a day to day business operations.
 It can impact all functions like marketing, sales, and customer support.
-It is imperative for networking teams to have clear insight on every connected device, so that before the failure impacts other devices, IT teams can address and fix the failure.
+It is imperative for networking teams to have a clear insight on every connected device, so that before the failure impacts other devices, IT teams can address and fix the failure.
 On top of that, your employees may also use enterprise wi-fi to connect with apps like Facebook, WhatsApp, Twitter, YouTube and so on.
 Lack of a transparent network, assisted with powerful analytics and granular insights, can easily put IT networking teams on Achilles heals, causing security issues.

 Application Security – 95% of CIOs expect cybersecurity threats to increase and impact their enterprise.
 Application development is important as ever as the enterprise delve deeper into the digital world.
-And amidst a maelstrom of not only applications, but range of brand new technologies, ensuring security is becoming tough.
-Enterprises used private MPLS as measure to secure WAN.
-Traffic was back-hauled in enterprise data center (DC) and was inspected further.
+And amidst a maelstrom of not only applications, but a range of brand new technologies, ensuring security is becoming tough.
+Enterprises used private MPLS as a measure to secure WAN.
+Traffic was back-hauled in an enterprise data center (DC) and was inspected further.
 MPLS separated business critical traffic and networking teams could share the unencrypted traffic between two endpoints.
 Firewalls, in addition to measures like Intrusion Prevention System (IPS), Advanced Threat Prevention (ATP) etc were applied to guard the network perimeter.
 Used mostly as a Virtual Private Network (VPN), MPLS fenced the enterprise network from the Internet.
 But, traffic shared between two endpoints were not encrypted.
 Sharing data between two endpoints sans encryption is no more a possibility today.
-In the era of edge, traditional approach to network security architecture raises question not only on security, but increases complexities and lowers network as well as application performance.
+In the era of edge, a traditional approach to network security architecture raises the question not only on security, but increases complexities and lowers network as well as application performance.
 The traditional firewalls are no match to emerging new network security threats.
-Today, even in the cloud era, its essential for enterprise IT teams to identify and secure (end points) that matters!
+Today, even in the cloud era, its essential for enterprise IT teams to identify and secure (endpoints) that matters!
 The growing importance of DevOps is a step that is already helping IT teams to ensure zero threats from enterprise applications deployed in the cloud.

 Making WAN – Scalable, Flexible and Always Available

-Now that you have clear picture of SDN, know that your enterprise may need to know about Lavelle Network SD-WAN solution suite.
-Know from the unicorn – Swiggy – how Lavelle Networks met the unique needs of Swiggy, and fulfilled all network requirements.
+Now that you have a clear picture of SDN, know that your enterprise may need to know about Lavelle Network SD-WAN solution suite.
+Know from the unicorn – Swiggy – how Lavelle Networks met the unique needs of Swiggy and fulfilled all network requirements.
 In no time Lavelle Networks SD-WAN helped Swiggy to scale its business without worrying about its network.
-In a record time the first few locations were online.
+In record time the first few locations were online.
 Post SD-WAN, Swiggy reported a network uptime close to 99.9999%, and a bespoke customer and user experience.